-- 4.1 The artist should provide all information required by the exhibition prospectus and entry forms, including insurance value and reserve price. - 4.2 The artist should guarantee that the work is original if it is stated to be so. - 4.3 The artist should guarantee that s/he has the right to sell the work.
+- 4.1 The artist should provide all information required by the exhibition prospectus and donation forms, including insurance value and reserve price. - 4.2 The artist should guarantee that the work is original if it is stated to be so. - 4.3 The artist should guarantee that they have the right to sell the work.